indubitablement2/eos/README.md

 * Frigate:
   * ~4 light or 1 medium weapons.
   * The size of 4 fighters.
-  * High turn rate and good speed.
+  * High turn rate and speed.

 * Destroyer:
   * 4 medium weapons.